Klrfl/Sebastian-Sidebar/README.md

 # Sebastian-Sidebar
+This is my OG website, but using a side navbar.
 I made this so I can practice making a whole website.
-I named it sidebar because I like making sidebars :)
+I like making sidebars :)